The Ontario Small Claims Court Process Explained

 - File at court and pay the fee.

-- Serve the claim upon the defendant, either personally, or through a process server (at a typical cost of between $50.00 and $100.00).
+- Serve the claim (to save myself work later, I include as well the list of proposed witnesses) upon the defendant, either personally, or through a process server (at a typical cost of between $50.00 and $100.00).

 - Attend at the Settlement Conference, and if you can’t agree upon a dollar number for settlement, request the first trial date that works for you.

-- If not settled, attend at trial, and reiterate the facts from your claim.
-For this, you may wish to do legal research on CanLii in an effort to find similar cases.
+- If not settled, attend at trial, and reiterate the facts and evidence for your claim.
+For this, you may wish to call witnesses, present exhibits and also conduct legal research on CanLii in an effort to find similar cases.

 While I am happy to help, I generally advise my clients to try doing as much of the small claims process themselves as possible.
-Where I believe people may generally benefit from assistance is in the drafting of the claim (as I am more likely to know the applicable statutes, legal theories and applicable case law) and some coaching in advance of trial (as I’ve done lots of trials, whereas most people haven’t).
+Where I believe people may generally benefit from assistance is in the drafting of the claim (as I am more likely to know the applicable statutes, legal theories and applicable case law) and some coaching in advance of trial (as I’ve done lots of trials, whereas most people haven’t), given the amounts typically involved, am generally reluctant to invest significant time in small claims matters (unless specifically requested to do so by clients).

 Finally, while the above is intended to be helpful, it may not apply to your case, and may not be correct, and is certainly not legal advice for your particular matter.
 If you want to schedule a (paid) consult with regard to a small claims matter, please don’t hesitate to give me a call at 647-495-8995.